adidgunawan/finance-app/public/icons/README.md

-# PWA Icons
+# Icons

-This directory should contain the following icon files for PWA support:
+This directory contains icon files for the application.

-- `icon-192x192.png` - 192x192 pixels
-- `icon-512x512.png` - 512x512 pixels

 You can generate these icons using any image editor or online tool.
 The icons should be square PNG images with the specified dimensions.